Mageia

 Mageia is a Linux-based operating system, distributed as free and open-source software.
 It was forked from the Mandriva Linux distribution.
-The Greek term mageía (μαγεία) means enchantment, fascination, glamour, wizardry.
+The name comes from the Greek μαγεία (mageia, lit. 'magic' or 'sorcery').

 The first release of the software distribution, Mageia 1, took place in June 2011.

 History

 Mageia was created in 2010 as a fork of Mandriva Linux, by a group of former employees of Mandriva S.A. and several other members of the Mandriva community.

 On September 2, 2010, Edge IT, one of the subsidiaries of Mandriva, was placed under liquidation process by the Tribunal de commerce in Paris; effective September 17, all assets were liquidated and employees were let go.

 The next day, on September 18, 2010, some of these former employees, who were mostly responsible for the development and maintenance of the Mandriva Linux distribution, and several community members announced the creation of Mageia, with the support of many members of the community of developers, users and employees of Mandriva Linux.